Herman Bang: Biography

+Early life and education

-Bang was born in Asserballe, on the small Danish island of Als, the son of a South Jutlandic vicar (a relative of N. F. S. Grundtvig).
+Bang was born in Asserballe, on the small Danish island of Als, the son of vicar Frederik Ludvig Bang (1816–75) and Thora Elisabeth Salomine Blach (1829–71).
+His paternal grandfather was the medical doctor Ole Bang.
+He was also related to N. F. S. Grundtvig.
 His family history was marked by insanity and disease.

+During the Second Schleswig War, Bang moved with his family to Horsens.
+His father was later appointed as pastor of Tersløse, on Zealand.
+His mother died in 1871.
+His father was hit by mental disease and died just four years later.
+Bang matriculated from Sorø Academy in 1875 and earned his Cand.
+Phil. degree from the University of Copenhagen in 1877.
+He spent his first student years living with his grandfather, Old Bang, whom he later described in the novel Det graa hus.
+He began to study law but gave up his studies with aspirations to become an actor.

+Writing career

 When he was twenty he published two volumes of critical essays on the realistic movement.
 In 1880 he published his novel Haabløse Slægter (Families Without Hope), which aroused immediate attention.
 The main character was a young man who had a relationship with an older woman.
 The book was considered obscene at the time and was banned.
 After some time spent in travel and a successful lecture tour of Norway and Sweden, he settled in Copenhagen and produced a series of novels and collections of short stories which placed him in the front rank of Scandinavian novelists.
 Among his more famous stories are "Fædra" (1883) and "Tine" ("Tina", 1889).

 The latter won for its author the friendship of Henrik Ibsen and the enthusiastic admiration of Jonas Lie.
 Among his other works are Det hvide Hus (The White House, 1898), Excentriske Noveller (Eccentric Stories, 1885), Stille Eksistenser (Quiet Existences, 1886), Liv og Død (Life and Death, 1899), Englen Michael (The Angel Michael, 1902), a volume of poems (1889), and recollections, Ti Aar (Ten Years, 1891).

 Bang was homosexual, a fact which contributed to his isolation in the cultural life of Denmark and made him the victim of smear campaigns.
 He lived most of his life with his sister, but spent a few years living in Prague in 1885–86, with the German actor Max Eisfeld (1863–1935).
 Uninterested in politics, he was distant from most of his colleagues in the naturalist movement.

 Failed as an actor, Bang earned fame as a theatre producer in Paris and in Copenhagen.
 He was a very productive journalist, writing for Danish, Nordic and German newspapers, developing modern reporting.
 His article on the fire at Christiansborg Palace is a landmark in Danish journalism.